kevsgithub/HyteraDMRUSB/README.md

 Long term plan is to be able to encode and decode these packets for use in other projects (eg DMR sms gateway or GPS logger).

+Note, this isn't RDAC, IPSC protocol for repeaters, just a plain mobile.

 # Help!
 Please, I'm stuck right now and have been stuck in the same place for a year.
 Anyone familier with DMR packets could get me over this initial hurdle and get this documentation moving on.